tradebuddyhq/pricing-bot/README.md

 # Pricing Intelligence Bot

-> Very much a WIP cuz I'm ahh at Python
+> Very much a WIP cuz i'm ahh at Python

 A self-hostable pricing engine for marketplace listings.